top of page

 Robin Williams is weird in Barry Levinson's "Toys."

-After he won that Oscar, Levinson had a lot of power and he was finally able to make a movie out of a long gestated script that Levinson and Curtain wrote years earlier, and the result is the 1992 Robin Williams starring-vehicle "Toys," which is one of the most irritating, self-indulgent messes to ever come out of Hollywood (by the way, I am fully aware that those are also the exact words that people have used to describe "Megalopolis.").
+After he won that Oscar, Levinson had a lot of power, and he was finally able to make a movie out of a long-gested script that Levinson and Curtain had written years earlier.
+The result is the 1992 Robin Williams starring vehicle "Toys," which is one of the most irritating, self-indulgent messes to ever come out of Hollywood (by the way, I am fully aware that those are also the exact words that people have used to describe "Megalopolis.").

-It's about a toy company whose employees and supporters rebel against the powers that be, because they are being forced to make toys of war.
+It's about a toy company whose employees and supporters rebel against the powers that be because the owners force them to make toys of war.
 Yes, it's that simplistic and obvious in its metaphors, and yes, it's as heavy-handed as it sounds.
 It is also as loud and obnoxious a film as you will ever experience, anchored by one of Williams' most incredibly annoying performances of all time (and that's saying A LOT).

-Levinson assembled a pretty remarkable cast for this thing (look it up, you will be stunned), and clearly spent MILLIONS of dollars to bring his crazy vision to life.
-The sets, costumes and production design are over-the-top and eye-popping, and the massive swings in style and tone are jarring and confusing.
+Levinson assembled a remarkable cast for this thing (look it up; you will be stunned) and spent millions of dollars to bring his crazy vision to life.
+The sets, costumes, and production design are over-the-top and eye-popping, and the massive swings in style and tone are jarring and confusing.

-The inclusion of video (and video parody) seems completely dated and out of place, and the overall visual style is a mess, in fact, the whole movie is a complete mess.
-It is also weird, but not good-weird...bad-weird.
+Including video (and video parody) seems completely dated and out of place, and the overall visual style is a mess.
+The whole movie is a complete mess.
+It is also weird, but not "good weird."
+Bad weird.

 I remember sitting next to beloved radio/TV personality and entertainment critic (and my hero/mentor) Roy Leonard during the press screening of this thing.
-When the film was over, Roy turned to me and said, simply: "Well, that was a complete waste of two-hours.
+When the film was over, Roy turned to me and said, "Well, that was a complete waste of two hours.
 What the hell was that?!?!"
 I've been trying to figure that out for the last 32 years.

-Robert Zemeckis is one of the greatest, most innovative, and most important filmmakers in the history of cinema.
-He is much, much more than a just some hugely successful Oscar-winning creator of simple, crowd-pleasing box office hits, leave that unremarkable stuff to Spielberg.
+Robert Zemeckis is one of cinema's most significant, innovative, and influential filmmakers.
+He is much more than just some hugely successful Oscar-winning creator of simple, crowd-pleasing box office hits, leaving that unremarkable stuff to Spielberg.

-Zemeckis is a true cinematic artist, and his films are often very complex, very subversive, and wildly misunderstood ("Forrest Gump," among others, being a prime example).
-Always on the cutting edge of technology for over 40 years, he has pushed the art and creation of film forward by leaps and bounds, more than any other American director.
+Zemeckis is a true cinematic artist.
+His films are often complex, subversive, and wildly misunderstood ("Forrest Gump," among others, is a prime example).
+Always on the cutting edge of technology for over 40 years, he has pushed the art and creation of film forward by leaps and bounds more than any other American director.

-My favorite Zemeckis quote is from an interview he did with director Robert Rodriguez.
-When asked what was the true challenge of being a film director, and he said: "You gotta be able to put your dick on the window sill."
+My favorite Zemeckis quote is from an interview with director Robert Rodriguez.
+When asked what was the true challenge of being a film director, he said: "You gotta be able to put your dick on the window sill."
 Indeed.

-Well, Zemeckis has never put his dick on the window sill more crazily than when he adapted (along with Neil Gaiman and Roger Avary) the epic Old English poem that no one understood, or could even get through when it was taught in school.
-Not only did he successfully make sense of the unwieldly thing, he turned it into a blazing, outrageously entertaining 2 hour-motion-capture-animated-action-film that blew the doors off of every IMAX 3-D auditorium that it played in.
+Well, Zemeckis has never put his dick on the window sill more crazily than when he adapted (along with Neil Gaiman and Roger Avary) an epic Old English poem that no one understood or could even get through when it was taught in school.
+Not only did he successfully make sense of the unwieldy thing, he turned it into a blazing, outrageously entertaining 2-hour-motion-capture-animated-action-film that blew the doors off of every IMAX 3-D auditorium it played in.

 In addition to being a remarkable technical achievement that pushed animation to new heights, the movie is also certifiably, blissfully, and gorgeously insane.
-Easily the best work that Zemeckis did during his 7 year experimental phase in the world of motion-capture, it is also one of the ballsiest films he has ever made, and yet another incredible piece of work from a true master of cinema....and it's really f**king weird.
+Easily the best work that Zemeckis did during his seven-year experimental phase in the world of motion capture, it is also one of the ballsiest films he has ever made and yet another incredible piece of work from a true master of cinema.... and it's really f**king weird.

 Even the graphics in the trailer for "Buddy Buddy" were weird.

-What can be said about the amazing Billy Wilder that hasn't already been said?
-He is one of the greatest screenwriters to ever sit down at a typewriter, one of the best filmmakers in the history of the medium, and an artist of singular talent who is responsible for some of the most important, enduring films ever made.
+What can be said about the amazing Billy Wilder that has yet to be said?
+He is one of the greatest screenwriters to ever sit down at a typewriter, one of the best filmmakers in the medium's history, and an artist of singular talent responsible for some of the most important, enduring films ever made.

-The third film in which Jack Lemmon and Walter Matthau co-starred under the direction of Wilder is a simple farce (based on the French play by Francis Veber) about a mafia hitman (Matthau) attempting to murder a target from a hotel room, but he is constantly being interrupted by the suicidal dope (Lemmon) in the room next door.
-Soon, the dope and the hitman team up, and the results are, well, weird...and not very funny.
+The third film in which Jack Lemmon and Walter Matthau co-starred under Wilder's direction is a simple farce (based on the French play by Francis Veber) about a mafia hitman (Matthau) attempting to murder a target from a hotel room.
+However, he is constantly interrupted by the suicidal dope (Lemmon) in the room next door.
+Soon, the dope and the hitman team up, and the results are, well, weird.
+And not very funny.

-When I first saw this film in 1981 I hated it, absolutely hated it, I could not believe that this was a Billy Wilder movie.
-I thought it was bad on every level, it was ugly looking, the tech credits were all subpar, and the actors were either phoning it in (Paula Prentiss), or relying on bad accents, (Matthau) or resorting to twitchy gimmicks (Lemmon), or just going completely nuts (Klaus Kinski, whose performance as a sex therapist has got to be seen to be believed).
+When I first saw this film in 1981, I hated it, absolutely hated it; I could not believe that this was a Billy Wilder movie.
+I thought it was terrible on every level: it was ugly, the tech credits were all subpar, and the actors were either phoning it in (Paula Prentiss), or relying on bad accents (Matthau), or resorting to twitchy gimmicks (Lemmon), or just going completely nuts (Klaus Kinski, whose performance as a sex therapist has got to be seen to be believed).
 It was a nightmare.

-Now I must say, as the years have gone by, I have learned to love this ridiculous movie and appreciate it's wild style, unruly antics, and sometimes indefensible moments.
-At times it feels like "anti-cinema," and somehow it seems appropriate because it was Wilder's last film.
+Now, as the years have gone by, I have learned to love this ridiculous movie and appreciate its wild style, unruly antics, and sometimes indefensible moments.
+At times, it feels like "anti-cinema," and somehow, it seems appropriate because it was Wilder's last film.

-Clint Eastwood is one of the greatest American filmmakers of all time who has directed some of the best and most important movies in history.
-He has directed over 40 movies, so of course there are some weird ones in there like "Jersey Boys," "J. Edgar," "Blood Work," and "The Rookie."
-But, without question, the weirdest (and most uncomfortable) film Eastwood ever directed was his third movie, which was entitled "Breezy."
+Clint Eastwood is one of the greatest American filmmakers of all time.
+He has directed over 40 movies, so of course, there are some weird ones in there, like "Jersey Boys," "J. Edgar," "Blood Work," and "The Rookie."
+But, without question, the weirdest (and most uncomfortable) film Eastwood ever directed was his third movie, "Breezy."

 So, inexplicably, Martin Scorsese directed the ridiculous video for weirdo Michael Jackson's idiotic song "Bad."